upolymorph/ansible-coreos-kubernetes/docs/getting_started.md

 if your installation went well you should be able to get status of your cluster form your machine doing:

 ```
+	systemctl status
 ```

+the following services are essentials for your kubernetes cluster

+on all nodes:
+	- etcd (etcd2 in our case)
+	- flannel
+	- fleet
+	- docker
+	- tinc
+	- dnsmask

+on kubernetes master nodes:
+	- apiserver
+	- scheduler
+	- controller-manager

 #### 1. Check ssh connection ####
 You should be able to connect to each node of your cluster using ssh without password (authentication is done using ssh key).
 Use the following command to check: